damarindra/SoundManager/README.md

 Import package, drag and drop SoundManager.prefab to your very first scene loaded.
 Open / Click SoundData.asset (found at SoundManager/Resources), and configure / drag and drop your audio asset to inspector.

+**Note : Add your scene to Build Settings, scene info on SoundData.asset is take from Build Settings**

 ## SoundManager

 1. Auto Change BG Music : auto change the background music when loaded new scene.